7th AIBR Conference Submission Guidelines

 It will also be necessary to select from a list of theme options (select from drop-down menu in submission form) the one that is most akin to the proposal presented.
 In the case of communications integrated in panels, you should consult with your coordinator what is the topic they registered for the panel, so that they coincide.

 The duration of each individual communication will be a maximum of 15 minutes.
 Exceptionally, and in the case of panels with less than six participants, the duration of each presentation may be somewhat longer, at the discretion of the coordinator.
-Communications will be presented by one person ONLY (either the author or co-author).
+Communications will be presented by one person ONLY.
 By default, the Organization will take the person who has registered it as the presenter of the proposal, any news in this regard must be communicated by email to the Congress Organization.

 Authors may use PowerPoint or other audiovisual presentation resources for the delivery of their communication.

-The Organization of the Conference will distribute accepted open communications in thematic panels and may request one of the panelists to act as moderator of the panel.
+The Organization of the Conference will distribute accepted open communications (not yet included in a panel) in thematic panels and may request one of the panelists to act as moderator of the panel.
 This request does not entail any kind of commitment on the part of the people consulted, who may or may not accept to act as moderators according to their interests.

-If you need more information about the special formats, you can consult the "Special Formats" section of our Frequently Asked Questions: http://2020.aibr.org/en/faq
+If you need more information about the special formats, you can consult the "Special Formats" section of our Frequently Asked Questions.

 So that all the co-authors can receive their certificate of participation and appear in the Program and the Book of Abstracts of the Conference (and Aries Journal therefore), they will have to register in the Conference.
 The Organization does not certify the legal authorship of the work, it will only reflect the names of the people who have submitted them and who have registered for the Conference.